Jithendiran/TTS-Piper-Linux/doc/systemdesign.md

     Detachable thread will feed input to the TTS sub process.
 It will then get the raw audio and play it on the audio device.

 No more than 2 threads and 1 subprocess for TTS will be created.
+APIs are exposed via a C/C++ shared library (.so), consumable by other apps

 ## Life Cycle